Contest Puzzles

 Submitted by: fs2@tricon.net

-Use hyphen
+Use spaces

 There is no answer to this puzzle because it is still in the contest.